 The first year of commercial scale alternative jet fuel production (AJF) in the U.S. was 2016, during which the aviation sector used over a million gallons of AJF, primarily from the AltAir facility delivering tallow-derived hydroprocessed esters and fatty acids (HEFA) fuel to Los Angeles Airport (LAX).

 The map below shows existing and planned facilities for producing drop-in fuels, all of which are capable of producing jet fuel.
-View the current state of alternative jet fuel deployment.
+View the current state of sustainable aviation fuel deployment.